top of page

 The Responsible Position: Pro Nature Wonder, Pro Standards

 It becomes problematic when boats crowd whales, chase them, cut their path, create excessive noise, or ignore mother-and-calf sensitivity.
+For a professional brand, the most credible stance is simple:

 We support whale watching in Samaná—only when it is responsible, authorized, and aligned with clear rules.